MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 ## Hardware Requirements
 At this time, if you would like to use Windows 11 IoT Enterprise, the [system requirements](https://www.microsoft.com/windows/windows-11-specifications#table1) are identical to the Client edition.
-However, this is subject to change with subsequent releases as Windows 10 IoT Enterprise has previously amended hardware requirements in past to meet the needs of the IoT device ecosystem.
+However, this is subject to change with subsequent releases as Windows 10 IoT Enterprise has previously amended hardware requirements in the past to meet the needs of the IoT device ecosystem.

 ### Windows 11 Supported Processor Lists